Sacrifice (Revenge): Ratings

-5.99 million viewers watched "Sacrifice", the largest audience since the second season's twelfth episode.
+In its original American broadcast, "Sacrifice" was watched by 5.99 million viewers and received a 1.8 rating/4% share, the largest audience since the second season's twelfth episode.

 Critical reception

-Sacrifice received universal acclaim from critics, with particular praise going toward the end scene.
+"Sacrifice" received universal acclaim from critics, with particular praise going toward the end scene.
 Miranda Wicker of TVFanatic gave Sacrifice a perfect score of 5 out of 5 stars, calling it "easily the best episode of the season" and especially praising the end scene, stating that she was excited to see Emily get back on track.
 Drusila Moorhouse of TV.com called the episode "bold, satisfying and shocking" and Amanda's death "melodramatic perfection," though she said she would not miss Amanda.
 Tara Fowler of Entertainment Weekly said that she was sad to see Amanda go despite disliking the character, and reflected that VanCamp's crying made her cry as well.
 Carrie Raisler of The A.V.
 Club gave "Sacrifice" a B-rating and stated that while she was excited to see Emily refocus her revenge, she was disappointed that it failed to "bring everything from the beginning of the season together and make it all seem like it had a bigger purpose" as she had hoped.